Creating a Flow

 Triggers the flow according to a chosen date, such as birthdays, anniversaries, or subscription milestones.
 Perfect for sending timely, personalized emails.
 The date property must be set and selected by you.

-Then click the Save button on the bottom left corner.
+Then click the Save button on the bottom.

 Note: once a trigger is saved, it cannot be changed anymore, However you will be able to edit contact filters whenever you need it as in the image below: